nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 We know that you really want to do one thing when you get new hardware and software in your hands - build robots!
 In order for a robot to one day take over the world it needs to be able to move and grab things.
 This movement can be achieved with servos which are controlled using a PWM signal.
 To help you along with your plan for world domination the C.H.I.P.
 Pro Dev board provides breakout pins to conveniently power and control servos from.

-Most servos, like the [Hitec HS-40](http://hitecrcd.com/products/servos/micro-and-mini-servos/analog-micro-and-mini-servos/hs-40-economical-nano-nylon-gear-servo/product) used in this example, have three pins: power, ground, and a control signal.
+Most servos have three pins: power, ground, and a control signal.
 The control signal is a pulse-width-modulated input signal whose high pulse width (within a determined period) determines the servo's angular position.
 The control signal pin draws a maximum of 20mA which means that it can be directly controlled by the PWM pins on C.H.I.P.
 Pro.

 While the signal pin draws a relatively low amount of current, the servo motor draws more power than the C.H.I.P.
 Pro can provide on it's own.
 This is where the Dev Kit board helps by providing a 5 volt bus for the servo to draw from.
 The PWM Servo power pins are connected to the barrel jack providing 5 volts with an maximum output of **900mA**.